Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Toxicity Classification

 \para{Perspective API (P-API).}Perspective API~\cite{perspective} by Google Jigsaw is a text-based content moderation API aimed at identifying toxic content in conversations.
 Perspective API is built on a multilingual BERT-based model trained on data from online forums.
 Similar to prior work~\cite{gehman2020realtoxicityprompts}, we consider an input sample as toxic if the probability value for the \textit{`toxicity'} attribute is $\geq$ threshold of 0.5.

-\para{OpenAI Moderation API (O-API).} The OpenAI moderation API~\cite{openai-moderation} is built on a fine-tuned GPT model.
-Since the API does not provide probability values for the samples, we use on the returned \textit{`flagged'} attribute.
-An input sample is classified as toxic if the \textit{flagged} attribute is returned as \texttt{True}.\footnote{The API did not support probability outputs at the time of our study.} We use the `flagged' attribute as it captures several different types of unsafe content~\cite{openai-categories}.
-We use the `text-moderation-latest' model.
+\para{OpenAI Moderation API (O-API).} The OpenAI moderation API~\cite{openai-moderation} is based on a fine-tuned GPT model.
+Since it does not provide probability scores, we use the returned \textit{`flagged'} attribute.
+A sample is classified as toxic if flagged is \texttt{True}.\footnote{The API did not support probability outputs at the time of our study.} We use this attribute as it captures multiple types of unsafe content. we use the `text-moderation-latest' model.